1 person killed, others injured in shooting at Florida Walmart

-Multiple suspects were being sought after a shooting inside a Walmart in Florida City Wednesday afternoon left one person dead and another injured, and caused panic that left multiple people hurt as they ran from the gunfire, officials said.
+Multiple suspects were arrested after a shooting inside a Walmart in Florida City Wednesday afternoon left one man dead and another injured, and caused panic that left multiple people hurt as they ran from the gunfire, officials said.

 Cellphone video showed people trying to assist one victim who was laying on the store's floor moments after the shooting.